MusicGenerator/mumble-ruby-pluginbot-docs/known_problems.rst

   By default the bot does a very detailed logging into ~/logs/*.log.
 You may use any tool to view those logs.

-  If debug logging is disabled you can enable it via the debug setting, see :ref:`configexplain-label`.
+  If debug logging is disabled you can enable it via the debug setting, see :ref:`here <configexplain-label>`.

 You can also watch the log files with manage.sh::